 It’s “Farmageddon” when these two schools meet, and while Iow State has the all-time series advantage, it’s been the Bill Synder-led resurgence of Wildcat football that has K-State winning much more often these days.
 The 2012 contest between the two in Ames drew the biggest crowd in the history of Iowa State Cyclones football.

 Kansas State in the CFP Championship and Bowl Games

 The Kansas State Wildcats play their home games in Manhattan.
 Manhattan, Kansas that is, and it certainly isn’t the most welcoming home for opponents.
 The Wildcats have been featured in more than 15 bowl games and have faired quite well once getting there.
-They can also add to an already imposing three Big 12 Conference Championships since 2003.
+They can also add to an already imposing two Big 12 Conference Championships since 2003.
 Ticketcity offers tickets to all college football bowl games and the Big 12 Championship Game.